20+ Ways To Use Pimento Cheese At Breakfast, Lunch & Dinner

-The recipe to make your own pimento cheese is below.
+The recipe to make your own pimento cheese is below, following the history of pimento cheese.

 Today’s combination of grated Cheddar cheese, mayonnaise, seasonings and finely diced red pimento (the Americanized spelling of the Spanish pimiento, red bell pepper) started in the North as a cream cheese-based spread.